NEWS AND RECENT EVENTS

 PREMIERE

-The premiere of Gwanwyn (Spring) by the Portland Baroque Orchestra, Julian Perkins, director, will take place on 14th March in Portland, Oregon, USA, with a second performance the next day.
-Alas, Rhian cannot attend in person, but will do so via the web, giving a pre-concert introduction to the piece which was inspired by Vivaldi's 'Spring' from The Four Seasons.
-The piece may be played by either a baroque or modern ensemble; the score is soon to be published by Tŷ Cerdd.
-The concert will be on the web shortly after 14th March and will remain there for 6 weeks.
+The premiere of Gwanwyn (Spring) by the Portland Baroque Orchestra, Julian Perkins, director, took place on 14th March in Portland, Oregon, USA, with a second performance the next day.
+Alas, Rhian couldn't attend in person, but did so via the web, giving a pre-concert introduction to the piece, a work that was inspired by Vivaldi's 'Spring' from The Four Seasons.
+Gwanwyn may be played by either a baroque or modern ensemble; the score is soon to be published by Tŷ Cerdd.
+The concert will be placed on the web and will remain there for 6 weeks.
 Gwanwyn (Spring) will be recorded and a video later placed on Youtube.

 REPEAT PERFORMANCES: